Starting a new business? Follow these steps to solidify your online presence.

 Step Five: Establish Your NAP.

 Name, Address, and Phone Number: ccommonly referred to as your NAP or NAP Score within the local search vernacular.
-It is important to your business that each listing out there on the web that is related to your company have a consistent name, address and phone number.
+It is important that each listing – also called a citation – out there on the web that is related to your company have a consistent name, address and phone number.
 Additionally, it’s important that the address and the phone number is unique.
 So if you use one address for multiple businesses, create a suite number for each business.
 And likewise, if you use a phone number for multiple purposes, you might want to consider getting a phone number just for your business.

 So now is the time to determine how you want your name, address and phone number to be listed out on the web.
 You need to do this before you start setting up your social accounts, advertising accounts, etc. Once you start releasing this information, it can be difficult to maintain accuracy and consistency across multiple listings.